Mick Jenkins

 Jayson Andrew "Mick" Jenkins (born April 16, 1991) is an American rapper based in Chicago and signed to Cinematic Music Group.
-His mixtape, The Waters, was released in 2014, followed by the Waves EP in 2015.

 Early life and education

 Jenkins was born in Huntsville, Alabama.
 Following his parents divorce, he moved to Chicago, Illinois with his mother and sister when he was nine years old.
 As a child, Jenkins was heavily influenced by his parents' musical preferences.
 His mother listened to Neo-soul, while his father enjoyed contemporary black gospel music.
 When Jenkins was just 17 years old, he began going to open-mic events at Young Chicago Authors, which engages young writers.
 Mick Jenkins attended Hirsch Metropolitan High, where he began participating in mock trials for the school's law academy in 2008.
 Following this opportunity, he went on to become a courthouse intern at the Dirksen Federal Building in Chicago.
 Jenkins ended his law studies in 2009, when he became an intern at Sir & Madame, a clothing store, and briefly became an aspiring fashion mogul.
 Later in 2009, he returned to Huntsville to attend Oakwood University, and later served 34 days for a misdemeanour charge.
 Oakwood is a private college that is affiliated with the Seventh Day Adventist Church.
 In Jenkins's sophomore year at the school, he entered a rap competition, where the prize was a pair of Beats By Dre headphones.
 Jenkins did not win the competition, but states that it led him to discover a passion in making music.
 Jenkins ultimately dropped out of Oakwood after his father lost his job at the school, meaning tuition was no longer affordable.
 Jenkins claims to have dropped five mixtapes while in college, though he later disregarded them and removed them from internet access.
 The Mickstape and The Pursuit of HappyNess: The Story of MickalasCage, however, are still available.
 In 2012, Jenkins pleaded guilty to a misdemeanor charge for possession of marijuana.
 He consequently served 34 days in jail in Alabama, before returning to Chicago to focus on music.